 - Issues papers

-Our issues paper on Promoting Inclusion is asking the public to share their views about what an inclusive society looks like, the barriers to inclusion, how we can become a more inclusive society, and how inclusion might prevent violence, abuse, neglect and exploitation.
+This issues paper asked the public to share their views about what an inclusive society looks like, the barriers to inclusion, how we can become a more inclusive society, and how inclusion might prevent violence, abuse, neglect and exploitation.

 The issues paper asks 9 questions to help people and organisations to provide responses.
 The paper is available in Easy Read, PDF and DOCX.